tg1121/tg1121/README.md

 ## 📚 Projects
 Here are a few projects I've been working on:

-- **[Kaggle Malware Prediction](https://www.kaggle.com/competitions/system-threat-forecaster)**: A project(https://github.com/tg1121/Machine-Learning) where I built a machine learning model to predict system infections using various properties of the system based on telemetry data collected by antivirus software.
+- **[Kaggle Malware Prediction](https://github.com/tg1121/Machine-Learning)**: A project(https://www.kaggle.com/competitions/system-threat-forecaster) where I built a machine learning model to predict system infections using various properties of the system based on telemetry data collected by antivirus software.
-- **[App-dev](https://github.com/tg1121/App-dev-Project-1)**: A project in which I built a rudimentary Web application using FLask.
+- **[App-dev](https://github.com/tg1121/App-dev-Project-1)**: A project in which I built a rudimentary Web application using Flask, python and sqlalchemy.

 ## 💬 How to Reach Me
 - **LinkedIn**: [Your LinkedIn Profile](www.linkedin.com/in/tushti-goyal)